 Afghanistan has become the world’s largest humanitarian crisis – suffering from decades of conflict, dwindling food shortages and hunger.

-Our team visited Afghanistan in early 2023, to identify the needs of the Afghan people.
+Our team visited Afghanistan in January 2022, to identify the needs of the Afghan people.
 Nearly half the population are in need of humanitarian assistance, especially healthcare.